alexdodonov/mezon-router/README.md

 ## Supported request methods

-Mezon Router supports: GET, POST, PUT, DELETE, OPTION
+Mezon Router supports:
+- GET
+- POST
+- PUT
+- DELETE
+- OPTION
+- PATCH

 To get the list of these methods you can use method getListOfSupportedRequestMethods: